-I started saving an emergency fund almost a decade ago in 2012.
+I started saving an emergency fund almost a decade ago.
 At that time I was a single mom working two days jobs while trying to build an online freelance business.

 I had desperately wanted to quit both of my day jobs and freelance full time, there was just one thing holding me back: my lack of savings.